-According to Family Zone, in 2016, kids 8 years of age and under spent 65% of their online time on YouTube, and kids 9 – 12 years old spent 38% of their time on YouTube, watching videos.
-Every single day, there are 576k hours’ worth of videos uploaded to YouTube.
+According to Family Zone, in 2016, kids 8 years of age and underspent 65% of their online time on YouTube, and kids 9 – 12 years old spent 38% of their time on YouTube, watching videos.
+Every single day, there is 576k hours’ worth of videos uploaded to YouTube.
 With the rise of YouTube, we are all increasingly able to consume media content whenever and wherever we want.
+If you are looking for complete guidance for kids to start learning to code, here is Ultimate guidance for parents: coding for kids.

 Among the sea of YouTube videos, not all of them are appropriate for kids to watch.
 However, considering the amount of time our kids spend on YouTube daily, we definitely want to take advantage of the platform and teach our children STEAM using video content.
 Fortunately, there are plenty of such resources online.
 Here, we will introduce 20 online educational video channels that are created explicitly for kids’ STEAM education.